Koninklijke Philips N.V. – Annual report – 31 December 2022

 Consent decree

-DoJ investigation
+DOJ investigation

 Product liability claims

 Philips Respironics and certain of its affiliates (including the company) are also defendants in consumer class action lawsuits in Canada and Israel and collective actions in Chile, France and the Netherlands alleging economic loss and/or personal injury.
+In Canada, where various class actions had been filed, the court issued a decision on a carriage motion in April 2023, deciding that a class action filed in British Columbia may continue as a nationwide class action while defendants are seeking for all other class actions to be stayed.

-For the United States specifically, the relative early stage of the census registry, and lack of clarity around the nature of the specific injury each claimant is claiming, contribute to the uncertainty.
-In addition, the MDL court has not yet decided several significant motions, including motions to dismiss all of the complaints, and plaintiffs have not yet filed their motions for class certification in the economic loss and medical monitoring actions.
-Further, discovery is still in its early stages, and expert discovery has not yet begun.
-Moreover, Philips Respironics has not yet completed its test and research program for all of the categories of the Recalled Devices.
+For the United States specifically, the lack of clarity around the nature of the specific injury each census registrant is claiming and its relation, if any, to use of the Recalled Devices contribute to the uncertainty.
+In addition, the MDL court has not yet decided several significant motions, and plaintiffs have not yet filed their motion for class certification in the medical monitoring action.
+Further, while document discovery has progressed, expert discovery has not yet begun, and the Court has not yet been asked to decide the question of whether any of the claimed injuries could have been caused by use of the Recalled Devices.
 An adverse outcome with respect to any or all of these lawsuits and/or any future claims could have a material impact on the company’s consolidated financial position, results of operations and cash flows.

 Securities claims